Click the cover image to purchase your copy today.

 Ah… the lovestruck girl who wants a potion for her young lover, she recalled.
-Moira pushed herself from the chair by the fire and went to the cabinet.
+Moira pushed herself from the chair and went to the cabinet containing her wares.

 A louder knock at the door, and the girl’s voice, more confident now, said, “You said come.
 I am here.”

-Moira lifted the crock jar.
-“Do ye have payment?
+Moira lifted the jar.
+“Do yeh have payment?
 For we do not feel charitable today.”

-“Yes.”
-The girl removed a small pouch from the cloak’s pocket, extracted a silver coin, and offered it to Moira.
+“Aye.”
+The girl removed a small pouch from the cloak’s pocket, extracted a silver coin and offered it to Moira.
 “Will this do?”

 The girl called through the door.
 “How does this work?
 Is it a spell?
 A potion?
 Do I drink it?
 Tell me, witch.”

 Moira shook her head and spoke behind the closed door.
 “Stupid girl.
-Ye asked for a love potion to win his heart.
-Why would ye need to drink it?”
+Yeh asked for a love potion to win his heart.
+Why would yeh need to drink it?”